 From a process control perspective, getting a heads up on powder handling characteristics can help avoid the dreaded hammer rash seen on hoppers, or your silo accidentally imploding on you…

 Powder Handling – Arching, ratholing and avalanching

-For perishable powders it is generally preferable to achieve a “mass flow” condition, whereby the first powder into the silo is the last powder to evacuate.
+For perishable powders it is generally preferable to achieve a “mass flow” condition, whereby the first powder into the silo is the first powder to evacuate.
 It may not be possible to achieve this condition due to available headroom, prohibitive costs or simply because the process can’t be changed at this point.
 It may also not provide additional benefit where small batch processes ensure that the powder is cleared from the system in a reasonable time frame to negate perish-ability issues.